Archive What to Do When Your Child Is Cyberbullied?

 Sometimes children fall victim to cyberbullying or other cybercrimes because their parents fail to implement proper security measures on their phones, tablets, or computers.
 Hackers can gain access to their private information and use them for bullying.

-By choosing secure passwords for accounts and installing security apps such as antiviruses and firewalls, you can be reassured that your child’s data is safe and sound.
+By choosing secure passwords for accounts and installing security apps such as antiviruses and firewalls, you can ensure that your child’s data is safe and sound.

 Sina